remotesynth/remotesynth.github.io/_posts/2020-02-18-jamstack-is-just-branding.md

 2. Low Degree of User Interactivity - sure APIs existed at the time, but adding something like a login or a shopping cart to a static site was complex and, largely, the services to support that didn't yet exist or were in their infancy.
 3. Update Infrequently - building and deploying these sites was cumbersome and slow.
 Services like Netlify were new, so a the time most were deployed via FTP.

 As you can see, these do not apply in any way to the modern JAMstack.
-That's because static sites described only an end result (static files) and JAMstack is about a way of building sites that, while deployed as static files, are far, far from static either in the build process or in the end result.
+That's because static sites described only an end result (static files) and JAMstack is about a way of building sites that, while deployed as static files, are far, far from static, either in the build process or in the end result.

 ## Why People Love to Hate the Name JAMstack